Arcadia-Science/2025-phylogenies-and-bfms/README.md

 5. **fig5_analysis.ipynb**: Applies distance-based clustering to phylogenetic trees and calculates effective sequence ratios to quantify redundancy across >54,000 protein families.

 ## Compute Specifications
-All analyses were performed on macOS with R version 4.x and standard bioinformatics tools for sequence and phylogenetic analysis.
+All analyses were done on an Apple MacBook Pro running macOS Montery with 32GB RAM, 10 cores, and 1TB of storage.

 ## Contributing
 This is a research repository.
 For questions or collaboration inquiries, please contact the repository maintainers.